no-garlic/c-library/README.md

 ```

 ## License
-This library is licensed under the MIT License.
+This library is licensed under the BSD 3-Clause License.
 See `LICENSE` for details.

 ## Contribution
 Contributions are welcome!
 Please submit issues and pull requests via GitHub.